 Growing up, you were the cool kid if your parents ordered pizza for you and your friends.

-You were even cooler if your mom made something awesome for breakfast, like bacon, pancakes or waffles.
+You were even cooler if your mom made something awesome for breakfast, like bacon, pancakes, or waffles.

 My life’s ambition is not for my kids to be part of the cool club, but I like to think that having a mom who’s a food blogger earns them brownie points at some level.

-It might be homemade chocolate cupcakes for your class when it’s your birthday or a jar of homemade cranberry orange granola as a thank-you gift for your teachers.
+It might be Homemade Chocolate Cupcakes for your class when it’s your birthday or a jar of Homemade Cranberry Orange Granola as a thank-you gift for your teachers.

 Let me backtrack for a moment and tell you something about French toast casseroles.
 I generally don’t like them.
 And neither do my kids.

-For the next week, I tested various French toast methods with a basic recipe I tweaked so that every slice tasted like pumpkin pie.
+For the next week, I tested various French toast bake methods with a basic recipe I tweaked so that every slice tasted like pumpkin pie.
 With each recipe, the kids ate them up faster than I could cook them.

 The key is to set out half a loaf of Man Bread slices and purposely let them dry out.
 Then cut the slices into 1″ bread cubes and dry toast them in the oven until they are crispy and hard.

-And THEN make the casserole.
+And THEN make the breakfast casserole.

-And you can make half of it in the blender!
+- And you can make half of it in the blender!

 - Eggs.
 This recipe calls for a lot of eggs.
 I do not recommend using an egg substitute.
 You really want the original texture of the eggs to come through.